Glossary of Dental Health Terms

 DMD: Doctor of Medical Dentistry; equivalent to DDS, Doctor of Dental Surgery.

-dry mouth: a condition in which the flow of saliva is reduced and there is not enough saliva to keep the mouth moist.
+: a condition in which the flow of saliva is reduced and there is not enough saliva to keep the mouth moist.
 Dry mouth can be the result of certain medications (such as antihistamines and decongestants), certain diseases (such as Sjögren's syndrome, HIV/AIDS, Alzheimer's disease, diabetes), certain medical treatments (such as head and neck radiation), as well as nerve damage, dehydration, tobacco use, and surgical removal of the salivary glands.
 Also called xerostomia.

-dry socket: a common complication that occurs when either a blood clot has failed to form in an extracted tooth socket or else the blood clot that did form has been dislodged.
+: a common complication that occurs when either a blood clot has failed to form in an extracted tooth socket or else the blood clot that did form has been dislodged.

 edentulous: having no teeth.